buuug7/notes/css/basic.md

 Like `scale()`, the `skew()`function accepts either:

 - 1 parameter: the element is distorted horizontally
-- 2 parameter: the first value distorts the element horizongtally, the second one _vertically_
+- 2 parameter: the first value distorts the element horizontally, the second one vertically

 And like `rotate()`, `skew()` only accepts angle value like degrees `deg`.